 Mentoring is a ministry, and ministry is an investment.
 A mentor must first have the time to serve, which means that her children have probably left the nest.
-In the early days of my parenting, I often called on an older woman in our church for advice on marriage, child rearing, or whatever bared down hard on me that particular day.
-Nothing beat listening to the voice of an older mom who understood my momentary plight.
+In the early days of my parenting, I often called on an older woman in our church for advice on marriage, child-rearing, or whatever bared down hard on me that particular day.
+Nothing beats listening to the voice of an older mom who understood my momentary plight.

 2. Equipping, Encouraging, and Exhorting